dashpay/docs/docs/user/masternodes/understanding.rst

 ceases.

 Masternodes are paid by the network for the InstantSend, CoinJoin and governance services they provide.
-10% of the block reward goes to the budget with the remaining 90% split between miners and masternodes per this :ref:`block reward reallocation table <block-reward-reallocation>`.
+10% of the block subsidy goes to the budget with the remaining 90% split between miners and masternodes per this :ref:`block reward reallocation table <block-reward-reallocation>`.
 Then, every 16,616 blocks (approximately 30.29 days), a